kkrazy12/EscapeRoom/README.md

    ```

 ## Set up Arduino
-In 'App.js', please set the correct serial port for the Arduino, this should the same serial port on the Arduino IDE.
+IMPORTANT: In 'App.js', please set the correct serial port for the Arduino.
 ```javascript
 const port = new SerialPort({
     path: 'COM7', // IMPORTANT: Change to correct serial port